This post may contain affiliate links. Please read our disclosure policy.

 San Marzano Versus Plum Tomatoes

-As mentioned, this sauce can be served as a rustic crushed tomato texture or blended into a more cohesive mixture like marinara (non-blended vs blended pictured left to right).
-An immersion blender is perfect for the task and won’t totally aerate or pulverize the sauce.
+As mentioned, this sauce can be served as a rustic crushed tomato texture or blended into a more cohesive mixture like marinara.
+An immersion blender is perfect for the task and won’t aerate or pulverize the sauce.
 Blending the sauce will also help to thicken it, especially if using Plum tomatoes.

 Onion

 The onion in the recipe can be removed or left in the sauce.
 The onion should be cut into two halves so it can be easily removed if desired.
-Some prefer to leave the onion in for extra flavor and that’s totally fine as well.
-I would be hesitant to blend the onion in with the rest of the sauce because it could be overpowering.
-If you try this, peel and slice a few layers and taste.
+Some prefer to leave the onion in for extra flavor and that’s fine as well.
+I would be hesitant to blend the entire onion in with the rest of the sauce because it could be overpowering.
+If you try this, peel and slice a few layers and taste before adding more.

-If you only have half an onion on hand that’s totally fine as well.
+If you only have half an onion on hand that’s fine as well.
 I’ve made this sauce numerous times with just what I had in the fridge/pantry.
 You can experiment with shallot or even red onion, too.
 The simplicity of this sauce is what makes it so delicious.
-Less is more.

 Marcella Hazan’s Tomato Sauce